lumi-a/masters-thesis/thesis.typ

 - I sparingly used generative AI for coding (see @sec-implementation-details).
 This was helpful for repetitive problems with lots of training-data (e.g. the JavaScript code for the website) and unhelpful for critical implementations with fewer training-data (e.g. branch and bound in the clustering-solver).

-= Problems, Definitions and Previous Results <section-problems-definitions>
+= Prior Work and Summary of Results <section-problems-definitions>
 #figure(caption: [Comparison across different problems of: Previous state of the art, local search (see @sec-local-search), FunSearch without hand-tuning (@sec-funsearch-introduction), FunSearch with hand-tuning (@sec-funsearch-tuning-introduction), and the best-known upper bounds.])[
   #show: format-table(none, auto, auto, auto, auto)
   #table(